 Judging will be based on the following criteria:

 If there is any question as to what constitutes an eligible project, please email Barbara Pueschel or call 301-244-3326.

-Here are the updated application and guidelines for 2017.
-They have been streamlined and revised.
+Here are the application and guidelines for 2018.

 Bean Award application (DOC)